 Yes.
-Guidance from the DfE states: 'Where a school or college allows an individual to start work in regulated activity before the DBS certificate is available, they should ensure that the individual is appropriately supervised and that all other checks, including a separate barred list check, have been completed'.
-[DfE September 2018; no. 120; pp.32-33]
+Guidance from the DfE states: 'Where a school or college allows an individual to start work in regulated activity relating to children before the DBS certificate is available, it should ensure that the individual is appropriately supervised and that they carry out all other checks, including a separate children's barred list check'.
+[DfE September 2021; no. 228; pp.59]